bathla2/Bootstrap-Portfolio/README.md

 # My Portfolio

-My full portfolio along with the projects deployed at https://bathla2.github.io/MyPortfolio/
+My full portfolio along with the projects and their details deployed at https://bathla2.github.io/MyPortfolio/